-The Shark Caller is superbly written by Zillah Bethell.
+The Shark Caller is a story of ancient magic, adversity and triumph, superbly written by Zillah Bethell.
 She skillfully weaves her type of magic, which sees the reader make real connections to the main characters in the tale.
 You will feel their happiness, their frustrations, their loss; you may cry; you will certainly smile; this is a book not to be missed.

 We are introduced to the main character of Blue Wing as she embarks on a boat trip with her ‘waspapi’ Siringen.
 Tasked to take a tourist to shark waters the story begins to unfold as we learn that her guardian is a magical shark caller and that Blue Wing longs to be one too to avenge her parents’ death.
 Other key characters are a professor and his daughter Mabel who have come from America.
 Mabel also has suffered the loss of her mother and is not happy at first for being taken away from the life she loved by her father.
 The relationship between the two children develops, and we share in their arguments, their awe and wonder and their navigation of life’s challenges.